Official records refer to records raised by government agencies. They are key primary sources for historical studies.

-The two main repositories for official records relating to the Pacific War are the National Archives of Australia (principally the Canberra and the Melbourne offices), and the Australian War Memorial in Canberra.
+The two main repositories for Commonwealth official records relating to Australia at war are the Australian War Memorial in Canberra and the National Archives of Australia (principally the Canberra and Melbourne offices).

-[Adapted from: David Horner, “Official Australian records of the Pacific War”, research essay for the Australia-Japan Research Project]
+David Horner, “Official Australian records of the Pacific War”, research essay for the Australia-Japan Research Project.